TIME || SPACE

 Queen Victoria at Villa Palmieri, Walter Savage Landor and Daniel Willard Fiske at Villa Gherardesca, Villa Landor, now La Torriacia, Holman Hunt at Villa Medici.

-*=Biblioteca e Bottega Fioretta Mazzei, Cimitero degli Inglesi,
+Fioretta Mazzei, Cimitero degli Inglesi, holdings

 Alfred Austin.
 The Autobiography.
 London: Macmillan, 1911.